Use the table of contents to find out more about our design guidance service.

 The arrangement of buildings, roads, open spaces etc. within the site.

 At the highest level, the choice is normally between traditional or contemporary style.
-Our advice can also cover detailed design such as the form, position and style of openings (windows and doors) and use of local design features/materials like chimneys, brick plinths and weatherboarding.
+Our advice can also cover detailed design such as the form, position, style and amount of openings (windows and doors) and use of local design features and materials such as chimneys, brick plinths and weatherboarding.

 This includes both hard and soft landscaping.
 Hard landscaping covers things like fences, gates and hard surfaces.
 Soft landscaping covers things like trees, hedges and green spaces.

-This includes the point of access to the site (its position, width, surface etc.) plus roads and pathways within the site.
+This includes the point of access to the site, such as its position, width and surface material.
+It can also include roads and pathways within the site.

 If you need design guidance for a commercial development or a design issue not listed above, please get in touch.
 In the unlikely event that we can’t assist you, we can probably direct you to somebody who can.
 Our initial advice is always free of charge.